Skip to content

 Dive into the Spanish History through these 9 Dazzling Landmarks Around Different Cities

-Cordoba city seems to be still holding the remnants of Muslim Spain, or what used to be called Al Andalus.
-Medina Azahara is a popular town to explore if you have interest in the Islamic era of the Spanish history.
-Many guided tours are made through the medieval town, where you can take a look at the 10th-century version of Spain.
+Cordoba city seems to hold still the remnants of Muslim Spain, or what used to be called Al Andalus.
+Medina Azahara is a famous town to explore if you are interested in the Islamic era of Spanish history.
+Many guided tours are made through the medieval town, where you can see the 10th-century version of Spain.

 This town sits a few miles on the outskirts of Cordoba.
-Its name literally translates to “The Shining City,” given the advanced civilization of that time.
-Today, it still holds a historical significance to the Spanish history.
+Its name translates to “The Shining City,” given the advanced civilization of that time.
+Today, it still holds a historical significance in Spanish history.

 The first thing that will capture your attention is the town’s location.
-It restfully sits on an elevated hill, overlooking the countryside.
+It restfully sits on an elevated hill overlooking the countryside.
 The strategic location of Mediana Azahara makes it a perfect spot to enjoy scenic views.
-Unfortunately, this destination goes missed by many visitors despite its historical significance.
-Make sure you add it to your itinerary to see this side of the Spanish history.
+Unfortunately, this destination is missed by many visitors despite its historical significance.
+Make sure you add it to your itinerary to see this side of Spanish history.

 7- Casa Batlló – Barcelona